-The German Meat loaf “Falscher Hase” (which means literally fake rabbit) is basically a German meat loaf with hard boiled eggs inside the filling.
+The German Meat loaf “Falscher Hase” (which means literally :fake rabbit”) is basically a German meat loaf with hard boiled eggs inside.

 It can become a decorative Easter dish when you create the rabbits face as shown on the photo.
 Use bay leaves for the ears, spaghetti for the whiskers, and egg white plus raisins for the eyes; the nose can be made out of a carrot piece.

 The German dish became popular after World War II when meat was scarce and expensive.
 So therefor German housewives mixed chopped meats, wrapped it around eggs and formed a meatloaf which was “roasted”, and has a shape reminiscent of rabbit which was a a highly prized meat.
 That’s how the name “Falscher Hase” came about.
 Happy Cooking!

 1 dry roll or 2 slices white bread

 2 or 3 hard boiled eggs